zettsu-t/cppMockgen/notes.md

 In the later case, when you drop the `std::` qualifier, the clang front end cannot find a type alias for size_t and treats size_t as int without any warnings.
-It causes compilation errors for generated codes.
+It causes compilation errors for generated code.
 Its error message may be hard to understand especially for templates.

 It needs to write `std::size_t` or `using std::size_t` in code which